pramslam/OpenKingPong/GETTING STARTED.md

 # Getting started
+This is a list of all parts and code used to build King Pong.
+Sections marked //TODO are blockers to keep King Pong from becoming a popup event.

 ## PARTS
 These are the necessary parts to build King Pong and sources on how to get/make them.